verificarlo/verificarlo/README.md

 ### Using Verificarlo through its Docker image

 A docker image is available at https://hub.docker.com/r/verificarlo/verificarlo/.
-This image uses the last git master version of Verificarlo and includes support for Fortran and uses llvm-3.5 and gcc-4.7.
+This image uses the latest git master version of Verificarlo and includes support for Fortran.
+It uses llvm-3.5 and gcc-4.7.

 Example of usage: